 This command assigns a monitor to a keypad.
-Although the host computer may be used to force keypad/monitor assignments (ignoring the partitioning definitions created in the Set Keypad Profiles Menu discussed in NOVA V1422 CPU-Based Control and Switching System Programming Manual X834), this is not advisable.
-This command should only be used to assign monitors to keypads within the partitioning definitions developed during system programming at the V1422 VPS328 edit monitor.
+Although the host computer may be used to force keypad/monitor assignments (ignoring the partitioning definitions created in the Set Keypad Partitions menu discussed in NOVA V1466 Digital Control and Switching System Programming Manual X897), this is not advisable.
+This command should only be used to assign monitors to keypads within the partitioning definitions developed during system programming.

-🛕 Caution: If a keypad operator sees an invalid monitor number (a monitor that has not been assigned to the keypad during system programming) in the monitor number display, the host computer has forced an invalid monitor assignment to this keypad.
+⚠ Caution: If a keypad operator sees an invalid monitor number (a monitor that has not been assigned to the keypad during system programming) in the monitor number display, the host computer has forced an invalid monitor assignment to this keypad.
 This monitor must not be selected from the keypad, as this action will produce keypad errors.
 Note that if the monitor is inadvertently selected, the keypad must be taken off-line and then brought back on-line again, or the host computer must perform a valid monitor assignment to this keypad.

 cKKK,MMM command syntax

 С keypad/monitor assignment

 command

 KKK 3-digit keypad number

 MMM 3-digit monitor number

 Example: <soh>c007,001<cr> assigns</cr></soh>

-• monitor 1 to keypad 7.
+monitor 1 to keypad 7.

 Failure conditions: 1, 2, 22

 Verification: Keypad Assignment Report